briandrum/codes.forchagrin.com/ordinances/126-municipal-income-tax.md

 #### 126.03011   Adjusted federal taxable income

 “Adjusted federal taxable income” means a “C” corporation’s federal taxable income before net operating losses and special deductions as determined under the Internal Revenue Code, but including subsequent adjustments from required additions and deductions.
 Pass-through entities must compute “adjusted federal taxable income” as if the pass-through entity was a “C” corporation.
 This definition does not apply to any taxpayer required to file a return under Ohio R.C.
 5745.03 or to the net profit from a sole proprietorship.
 This definition is effective for tax years beginning on or after January 1, 2005.
 (Ord.
 2005-44.
 Passed 7-11-05.)

 ### 126.0302   Administrator

-   "Administrator" means the Director of Finance of the Municipality who is designated to administer and enforce the provisions of the municipal income tax.
+“Administrator” means the Director of Finance of the Municipality who is designated to administer and enforce the provisions of the municipal income tax.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0303   Association

-   "Association" means any partnership, limited partnership or any other form of unincorporated enterprise, owned by two or more persons.
+“Association” means any partnership, limited partnership or any other form of unincorporated enterprise, owned by two or more persons.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0304   Board of review

-   "Board of Review" means the Board created by and constituted as provided in Section 126.2501 herein.
+“Board of Review” means the Board created by and constituted as provided in Section 126.2501 herein.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0305   Business

-   "Business" means any enterprise, activity, profession or undertaking of any nature conducted for profit or ordinarily conducted for profit, whether by an individual, partnership, association, corporation or any other entity, excluding however, all nonprofit corporations which are exempt from the payment of Federal Income Tax.
+“Business” means any enterprise, activity, profession or undertaking of any nature conducted for profit or ordinarily conducted for profit, whether by an individual, partnership, association, corporation or any other entity, excluding however, all nonprofit corporations which are exempt from the payment of Federal Income Tax.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0306   Corporation

-   "Corporation" means a corporation or joint stock association organized under the laws of the United States, the State of Ohio or any other state, territory or foreign country or dependency.
+“Corporation” means a corporation or joint stock association organized under the laws of the United States, the State of Ohio or any other state, territory or foreign country or dependency.
 (Ord.1968-730.
 Passed 6-18-68. )

 ### 126.0307   Employee

-   "Employee" means one who works for wages, salary, commission or other type of compensation in the service of an employer.
+“Employee” means one who works for wages, salary, commission or other type of compensation in the service of an employer.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0308   Employer